dipenarathod/linux-edge-inference/README.md

 ## Python Files Folder (python-files)
 - `export_mobilenetv4.py`: This script loads a MobileNetV3 model from Hugging Face, converts it to ONNX format, and validates the graph integrity.
-It also retrieves the labels and stores them locally in "imagenet_classes.txt".
+It also retrieves the labels and stores them locally in "imagenet_classes.txt".\
 - `export_dynamic_quantized_mobilenetv4.py`: This script loads a MobileNetV3 model from Hugging Face, **quantizes the model to use INT8 for dynamic quantization**, converts it to ONNX format, and validates the graph integrity.
-It also retrieves the labels and stores them locally in "imagenet_classes.txt".
+It also retrieves the labels and stores them locally in "imagenet_classes.txt".\
-- 'export_static_quantized_mobilenetv4.py`: This script loads a MobileNetV3 model from Hugging Face, **quantizes the model to use INT8 for static quantization**, converts it to ONNX format, and validates the graph.
+- `export_static_quantized_mobilenetv4.py`: This script loads a MobileNetV3 model from Hugging Face, **quantizes the model to use INT8 for static quantization**, converts it to ONNX format, and validates the graph.\
+- `shrink_validation_set.py`: This script opens folder **"./imagenetv2-top-images-format-val"** and retain only one image for each class, shrinking the test set size (making it easier to copy the folder to the Raspberry Pi for testing).
+Refer to **Get a labeled test dataset for validation** section of the README to get more details on how to get the test dataset.\

 ### Getting the calibration images for static quantization
 1. Create a calibration_images folder in the same directory as your Python files.